From The Editor | June 7, 2024

 He adds: “I can't go around the industry telling people you’re getting it wrong, even after they have encountered development and clinical-trial challenges.
 But there are subtle ways of saying, for example, ‘That’s great, but why don't we put you in front of some potential investors who might be interested in funding generation two of what you're doing.”

-Generation two (for new and existing investors) might be changing from an intravenous to an oral formation pathway, or it might be going after a different disease target and clinical trial strategy all together.
+Generation two investors might be on board with changing from an intravenous to an oral formation pathway, going after a different disease target and clinical trial strategy all together.

-That funding opportunity, coupled with development/manufacturing and clinical-trial advice, is key to opening minds.
+That funding opportunity – for existing and new investors – coupled with development/manufacturing and clinical-trial advice, is key to opening minds.

-In the end, though, neither strategic advice nor funding enticements will be taken advantage of unless biopharma executives are flexible enough to admit mistakes and courageous enough to change course, and their service providers are willing to facilitate those new directions.
+In the end, though, neither strategic advice nor funding enticements will be taken advantage of unless biopharma executives are flexible enough to admit mistakes, have the courage to change course, and the service providers are willing to facilitate those new directions.